aabdelmohsen/Beam_GCP_Storage_BigQuery/README.md

 ## Steps to run the pipeline:-

+### Resolve the dependencies
+Create a new maven project and build the project using this pom file, it has everything you need to run this pipeline

 ### First Set Google Credentials
 export GOOGLE_APPLICATION_CREDENTIALS="<Your Service Account Json Key Path>"

 ### Pipeline Local Run Command
 mvn compile exec:java -Dexec.mainClass=org.apache.beam.examples.NeighbourhoodPipeline -Dexec.args="--output=gs://springml_gcp_bucket/newyork-airbnb/output --tempLocation=gs://springml_gcp_bucket/temp/" -Pdirect-runner